With a chocolate graham cracker crust and peppermint bark topping, these mini cheesecakes taste just as good as they look. Perfect for the holidays!

 I recently had the opportunity to attend a baking class at one of our local cooking schools.
 The focus was on cheesecake so I thought it would be fun to share one of my favorite holiday cheesecake recipes.

-These Peppermint Bark Mini Cheesecakes combine a traditional cheesecake with some classic holiday favors for an easy yet elegant party dessert!
+These Peppermint Bark Mini Cheesecakes combine a traditional cheesecake with some classic holiday favors for an easy yet elegant Christmas-worthy dessert!

 Sometimes people ask me why I don't mix things like the peppermint bark directly into the cheesecake.
 There are really two reasons.